Shelly Glaister-Young

 Reported Cases

-• KCC v M and O (children, criticism of local authority) [2017] EWFC B12 (26 January 2017) - Representing the child’s aunt in the second stage of the final hearing and on the issue of whether the case should be reported in the public interest.
-The case was widely commented on and the social worker criticised for comments made relating to the Christening of the child and other matters, which she denied until covert voice recordings were produced during her evidence.
+• KCC v M and O (children, criticism of local authority) [2017] EWFC B12 (26 January 2017): Shelly represented the child’s aunt in the second stage of the final hearing and on the issue of whether the case should be reported in the public interest.
+The case was widely commented on, and the social worker criticised for comments made relating to the Christening of the child and other matters, which she denied until covert voice recordings were produced during her evidence.
 The Judge considered the apology of the local authority inadequate and supported internal enquiry.
 The child was placed with their aunt under Special Guardianship Order.

-• Re K (children) (contact order: posed risk by father) [2013] All ER (D) 214 (Oct) - Representing the mother.
+• Re K (children) (contact order: posed risk by father) [2013] All ER (D) 214 (Oct): Shelly represented the mother on an appeal by the father.
 The Court of Appeal upheld the decision of the trial Judge, providing for the father to have supervised contact twice a year and to be prohibited from making further applications in relation to child arrangements for the remainder of the children's minorities.

 Interests